NCERT stalls National Talent Search Examination scheme | Education

 He, however, did not comment on the timeline for the same.

-The test is delivered in Hindi, English and 11 other Indian languages and the scholarship is awarded to the candidates for pursuing courses in science and social science up to the doctoral level and in professional courses like medicine and engineering up to the second-degree level.
+The test is delivered in Hindi, English and 11 other Indian languages.
+Scholarships are awarded to candidates for pursuing courses in science and social science up to the doctoral level and in professional courses like medicine and engineering up to the second-degree level.

-While a scholarship of Rs 1,250 per month is awarded to students of classes 11 and 12, Rs 2,000 per month is given to UG and PG students.
+While a scholarship of Rs 1,250 per month is awarded to students of classes 11 and 12, Rs 2,000 per month is given to undergraduate and postgraduate students.

-A total of 2,000 scholarships are awarded in the country with a reservation of 15 per cent for scheduled caste, 7.5 per cent for scheduled tribes and 27 per cent for other backward classes and 4 per cent for a group of students with benchmark disabilities.
+A total of 2,000 scholarships are awarded in the country with a reservation of 15 per cent for Scheduled Castes, 7.5 per cent for Scheduled Tribes and 27 per cent for Other Backward Classes and 4 per cent for a group of students with benchmark disabilities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)